identify202020/did-method/did_kr_method.md

 # Privacy Considerations

 KR.identifying  blockchain and DID documents do not contain Personally-Identifiable Information (PII).
 Currently, KR.identifying stores only the following data in the blockchain:
 • DID documents containing public keys
-• Informations that include vc schema , revocation to verify verifiable credential
+• Information that include VC schema and revocation to verify the verifiable credential

 # References
 [1].
 W3C Decentralized Identifiers (DIDs) v1.0,https://w3c.github.io/did-core/